Simranjeeet-Singh/streaming-data/README.md

 ```
 ### Variables

-API_KEY: The Guardian API key used to fetch articles.
+- guardian_api_key: The Guardian API key used to fetch articles.

-AWS_REGION: AWS region for deploying the infrastructure (default: eu-west-2).
+- aws_region: AWS region for deploying the infrastructure (default: eu-west-2).

 ### Notes

 Guardian API Rate Limits: Be mindful of the Guardian API rate limits, especially when testing.

 Security: Do not hardcode sensitive information like API keys or AWS credentials.
-Always set them via environment variables or Terraform inputs.
+Use environment variables or Terraform inputs instead.